 Since (1) lacks spatial integrity and (2) lacks temporal integrity, they each sit at opposite ends of the continuum, with (1) at the temporal end and (2) at the spatial end.
 Of course, spatial and temporal relations are usually deployed to produce sensible utterances, by interacting to varying degrees, as per the notion of a continuum.
 The purpose of distorting them is to highlight the variables that serve to situate the mind within language.

 The distortion of spatial relations, depicted by the miniature person illusion, demonstrates how contexts bind to objects.
 The distant figure is drawn into the context of the girl holding out her hand.
 The context carries the object, like a wave carries a surfer.
-Whether it is through the eyes, ears or body, the interpretation of information depends on the co-ordination of spatial and temporal relations, which the brain registers in the form of different frequencies becoming phase-locked together [ii] – our grip on reality secured by the temporal encoding of information.
+The interpretation of information depends on the co-ordination of spatial and temporal relations, which the brain registers in the form of different frequencies becoming phase-locked together. [ii] By contrast, the distorted portrait depicts a context failing to bind to objects, which could be likened to a bumpy ride, caused by an irregular seabed or poorly designed surfboard.

 Next chapter: Psychology.